Combining CBD With Magnesium: Science-Backed Benefits

 Medically reviewed by

-The great thing about CBD is that it’s easy to combine with other supplements.
-One such supplement is magnesium, an essential mineral that plays a vital role in everything from heart health to brain function, protein synthesis, and blood sugar regulation.
+CBD is easy to combine with other supplements.
+One such supplement is magnesium, a mineral that plays a vital role in everything from heart function to blood sugar regulation.

-Magnesium and CBD share many potential health benefits, making them an effective combination for overall wellness as well as specific health goals.
+Magnesium and CBD share many potential health benefits, such as improving sleep, anxiety, and inflammation, making them an effective combination for overall wellness and specific health goals.

-In this article, we’ll explore the current science on the benefits of CBD and magnesium and how you can use them to support your health.
+Here’s the current science on the benefits of CBD and magnesium and how to best combine them to support your health.

 Better Sleep

-Magnesium supplements are a popular remedy for insomnia, and several studies have found evidence to support this use.
-A 2012 study found that magnesium supplementation helped to:
+Magnesium supplements are a popular remedy for insomnia and poor sleep, backed by solid evidence.
+One 2012 study found that magnesium supplementation helped to:

 • Relieve insomnia